akc2267/Agoric-Validator-Jail-Alerter/README.md

 # Agoric-Validator-Jail-Alerter
-This is a simple shell script to continuously poll your Agoric Validator status and alert you when your validator is jailed.
+This is a simple shell script to continuously poll your Agoric Validator status and alert you (both with audio and text) when your validator is jailed.

 ```